 Premier Circle is a private road over which five Tax Map parcels (seven original subdivided lots from the Waffle House to the Property), including the Property, have an easement.
-A road maintenance agreement was established by the original subdivider of the lots1, but the owners association appears to be dormant.
-The Applicant is exploring the status of the association established by the declaration and information regarding road maintenance.
+A road maintenance agreement was established by the original subdivider of the lots, but the owners association appears to be dormant.
+The Applicant is exploring the status of the association established by the declaration and information regarding road maintenance and intends to provide the County with a summary of all information relating to deferred and future road maintenance.
 Since pedestrian activity along the U.S. Route 29 corridor is focused primarily on access to bus transportation, the application proposes a sidewalk along Premier Circle extending as far as a potential location for a future bus stop.
 The implementation of the bus stop will be subject to County agreement to extend current transportation routes to include this bus stop.
 The occupants of and visitors to the other properties along Premier Circle, which do not front Premier Circle, could access the new transit stop via existing Route 29 sidewalk.